On growth rate and contact homology: Morse-Bott approach to contact homology

-Bourgeois introduced Morse-Bott contact homology in his PhD thesis \cite{Bourgeois02} in 2002.
-Morse-Bott contact homology gives a way to compute contact homology when the contact form is degenerate and there exists submanifolds foliated by Reeb periodic orbits.
+Bourgeois introduced Morse-Bott approach to contact homology in his PhD thesis~\cite{Bourgeois02} in 2002.
+It gives a way to compute contact homology when the contact form is degenerate and there exist submanifolds foliated by periodic Reeb orbits.
 The main idea is to compare the Morse-Bott degenerate situation to non-degenerate situations obtained by perturbing the degenerate form using a Morse function.
 In this text, we will only use part of the theory on simple examples to compute the contact homology of circle bundles.